jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 ---

 **On my growing TODO list** there's a section I call [The Great Big Beautiful Tomorrow][1].
-It's the subset of items of tasks that would undoubtedly save time or be valuable to do, but continually get pushed down the stack due to priority starvation.
+It's the subset of tasks that would undoubtedly save time or be valuable to do, but continually get pushed down the stack due to priority starvation.
 So there they live.
 Sometimes I check in on them briefly, and then guiltily scroll away before I make eye contact.
 They are prisoners of